 - health care, including mental health and substance abuse

 - clean air and climate change

 - national energy policy

 Task Forces and Caucuses

-Congresswoman Barragán is proud to serve as the First Vice-Chair of the Congressional Hispanic Caucus (CHC, continuing the fight in on issues such as family separation, comprehensive immigration reform, equal access to healthcare and assisting our brothers and sisters with the rebuilding efforts of Puerto Rico.
+Congresswoman Barragán is proud to serve as the Chair of the Congressional Hispanic Caucus (CHC), continuing the fight on issues such as family separation, comprehensive immigration reform, equal access to healthcare and assisting our brothers and sisters with the rebuilding efforts of Puerto Rico.

 The (CHC) was founded in December 1976 as a legislative service organization of the United States House of Representatives.
 Today, the CHC is organized as a Congressional Member organization, governed by the Rules of the U.S. House of Representatives.

 The CHC addresses national and international issues and crafts policies that impact the Hispanic community.
 The function of the Caucus is to serve as a forum for the Hispanic Members of Congress to coalesce around a collective legislative agenda.
 The Caucus is dedicated to voicing and advancing, through the legislative process, issues affecting Hispanics in the United States, Puerto Rico, and the Commonwealth of the Northern Mariana Islands.

 United for Climate and Environmental Justice Congressional Task Force (co-chair)

 As the co-chair of the United for Climate and Environmental Justice Congressional Task Force, Congresswoman Barragán works to bring awareness of how environmental conditions throughout the country have a disproportionate health impact on communities of color, low-income families, and other marginalized groups.